Click to grab your free copy of our Garden Tools Cheat Sheet!

 3. Big Max

 They need plenty of moisture, space, and fertilizer.
 Because of their larger size, Big Max pumpkins require at least 110 to 120 days to reach maturity.
-For best results, it is recommended to grow one fruit per vine because these pumpkins are hungry for space.
+Growing one fruit per vine is recommended for best results because these pumpkins are hungry for space.

 4. Prizewinner Pumpkin